CritaxoniaDev/CritaxoniaDev/README.md

 ## 🚀 About Me

-I'm a dedicated Software Engineering Student at First City Providential College, on a mission to master programming languages, algorithms, and software development methodologies.
+I'm a dedicated Software Engineering Student at Lithan EduClaas Singapore, and a BSIT - SE Student at First City Providential College, on a mission to master programming languages, algorithms, and software development methodologies.
 My passion for technology and innovation fuels my aspiration to become a proficient software engineer, capable of tackling complex problems and contributing to groundbreaking projects.

 <details>
 <summary>🌟 My Vision</summary>